influential-warriors-and-leaders

 Conclusion

-The Mamluk Sultanate’s role in protecting Mecca and Medina was a defining feature of its rule.
+The Mamluk Sultanate’s role in protecting Mecca and Medina was a defining feature of its rule and one of its most enduring achievements.
 From the mid-13th to the early 16th century, the Mamluks successfully defended the holy cities against Mongols, Crusaders, Bedouin raiders, and Portuguese fleets.
-They built fortifications, sponsored the Hajj caravans, and administered the Hejaz through a blend of direct control and local cooperation.
-Their patronage of religious institutions and their symbolic appropriation of the Caliphate solidified their claim as the champions of Sunni Islam.
-When the Ottomans succeeded them, they inherited a well-established system that preserved the sanctity of the pilgrimage for centuries.
-The Mamluks left an indelible mark on the history of Mecca and Medina—a testament to the power of a state that saw itself as the ultimate protector of the Islamic faith.
+They built fortifications along the pilgrimage routes, sponsored the annual Hajj caravans, and administered the Hejaz through a careful blend of direct control and local cooperation with the Hashemite sharifs.
+Their patronage of religious institutions, their endowment of waqfs, and their symbolic appropriation of the Abbasid Caliphate solidified their claim as the champions of Sunni Islam and the guardians of the Haramayn.